October 28, 2021

-Kubernetes has become the defacto choice for running workloads for most microservices.
-Hence keeping parity with production, it’s wise to use Kubernetes for local development.
-This article uses k3d distributions of Kubernetes since it’s lightweight and runs on docker.
+Kubernetes has become the de facto choice for running workloads for most microservices.
+Hence, keeping parity with production, it’s wise to use Kubernetes for local development.
+This article uses k3d distributions of Kubernetes since it’s lightweight and runs on Docker.
 If you are confident running Kubernetes, there are other options like minikube and Docker Desktop.

 Pre-requisites